-systems.^{8,9} No analytic solutions exist for this optimal problem, but several numerical techniques, traditionally divided in direct and indirect methods,10 have been developed to solve the LOTP.
-Indirect methods^{11,12} aim at finding the solution of the necessary optimality conditions derived by calculus of variations.
-Direct methods^{13,14} transcribe the optimal control problem into a parameter optimisation problem, and then use nonlinear programming (NLP) to find the optimal solution.
-These two methods are usually solved by means of gradient methods,15 which require the explicit use of the first and sometimes second order derivatives of the problem.
-For this reason, the functions of the LOTP are required to be differentiable, and thus, continuous.16
+Electric propulsion trajectories are determined through the formulation of a lowthrust optimal trajectory problem (LOTP), a specialisation of the optimal control problem (OCP) for time-continuous systems [6, 18].
+No analytic solutions exist for this optimal problem, but several numerical techniques, traditionally divided in direct and indirect methods [4], have been developed to solve the LOTP.
+Indirect methods [20, 28] aim at finding the solution of the necessary optimality conditions derived by calculus of variations.
+Instead direct methods [10, 17] transcribe the optimal control problem into a parameter optimisation problem, and then use nonlinear programming (NLP) to find the optimal solution.
+Both of them are solved by means of gradient methods [25], which require the explicit use of the first and sometimes second order derivatives of the problem.
+For this reason, the functions of the LOTP are required to be differentiable, and thus, continuous [5].

-Duty cycles are time-dependent and discontinuous constraints, and thus are not straightforwardly introduced in both methods.
-They yield a small convergence radius, preventing the convergence of the solver to the optimal solution.17 Homotopy, or continuation, is a suitable method to deal with discontinuous structures.
-The homotopic approach allows solving the original, difficult and discontinuous problem, starting from an easier and affordable one.^{18,19} In particular, it has been applied to indirect methods to overcome discontinuity problems as bang-bang control in fuel optimal solutions.^{20-22}
+Duty cycles, them being time-dependent and discontinuous constraints, are thus not straightforwardly introduced in both methods.
+They yield a small convergence radius, preventing the convergence of the solver [22].
+Homotopy, or continuation, is a suitable method to deal with discontinuous structures.
+The homotopic approach allows solving the original, difficult and discontinuous problem, starting from an easier and affordable one [19, 34].
+In particular, it has been applied to indirect methods to overcome discontinuity problems as bang-bang control in fuel optimal solutions [3, 11, 35].

-In this work, a new technique, called Homotopic Direct Collocation (HDC) algorithm, is derived to generate OC trajectories by enforcing duty cycles through a homotopic approach applied to a Hermite-Simpson direct collocation method, making the problem only gradually discontinuous.
+In this paper, a new technique, here called homotopic direct collocation (HDC) algorithm, is derived to generate OC trajectories by enforcing duty cycles through a homotopic approach applied to a Hermite-Simpson direct collocation method, making the problem only gradually discontinuous.
 This is achieved imposing to a fuel optimal not OC trajectory heavier weights to the intervals corresponding to coasting arcs until an OC trajectory is obtained.
 In the end, HDC tries to answer to the question whether is possible to map a real-fuel-optimal but not-OC solution, into a fuel sub-optimal but OC solution, and, in case, how to achieve this mapping.
-To authors' knowledge, the HDC is the first attempt of applying a homotopic approach to a direct collocation algorithm.
+To the authors' knowledge, the HDC is the first attempt of applying an homotopic approach to a direct collocation algorithm.
 Usually, the presence of duty cycles is considered in early trajectory design phases with the approximation of imposing a minor value of the maximum thrust available on board.
-At the contrary, the approach proposed in this work provides directly thrust and the control angles profiles compliant with the duty cycle without any additional hypothesis.
-Additionally, it is a general approach, able to model any kind of duty cycle that is needed to be imposed.
+The benefits of our algorithm is that it is not an approximation, thus it provides directly the correct solution with both the thrust and the control angles profiles, and that it is a general approach, allowing the modeling of each kind of duty cycle that is needed to be imposed.
 The results obtained from HDC are applied to the case of M-ARGO mission, as solution to the needs of the trajectory design of this peculiar mission.
 The interplanetary transfers are computed using a realistic thruster model, which includes variable maximum thrust and specific impulse.
-HDC solutions are shown to have thrusting profiles, and required propellant mass, similar to the solutions without the duty cycle constraint.
+HDC solutions are shown to have thrusting profiles and required propellant mass similar to the solutions without the duty cycle constraint.